GloballogicPractices/ansible-guide/README.md

 - Setup Jenkins+slave using vagrant & Ansible provisioner + AWS ( Use your own account )

 ### Steps
-- Navigate to Vagrant-guide and finish exercises
+- Navigate to vagrant-guide and finish exercises
-- Navigate to Ansible-guide and finish exercises
+- Navigate to ansible-guide and finish exercises